actris-cloudnet/dataportal-docs/netcdf.md

 The following compulsory variables are stored as variables rather than global attributes because they have a unit or other describing attribute associated with them; the attributes that should be set are shown indented after each variable name.
-Each NetCDF attribute consists of a "name" and a "value", where the value can be a text string or a vector of numbers.
+Each netCDF attribute consists of a "name" and a "value", where the value can be a text string or a vector of numbers.
 All these variables are of type `float`, i.e. a 4-byte floating-point number.